tonytony97/odin-library/README.md

 # odin-library

-For this project, I will be creating a virtual library that works with JavaScript functions to create a book' object using forms that assigns different details to the object
+For this project, I will be creating a virtual library that works with JavaScript functions to create a 'book' object using forms that assigns different details to the object